 Both breeds will benefit from high-quality dog food, whether the food is manufactured or made from scratch at home, with the guidance and approval of a veterinarian.
 Before purchasing or making, ensure you incorporate the appropriate portions of fats, proteins, carbohydrates, vitamins, and minerals.

 Labradors eat anywhere from 2 to 4 cups of high-quality dog food per day, depending on their activity levels.
 Beagles will eat around 1.5 to 3 cups of dog food per day, also depending on how active they are.
+Some Beagle food formulas are low-calorie since this breed is known to gain some weight as they age.

 Both breeds are active, high-energy breeds.
 This means they need food with an appropriate amount of fat for energy and protein to promote cell growth.
 These are important for both breeds because they need the stored energy for exercise, cell growth maintenance, and development.
 However, it’s essential, especially for Labs, to not receive too much fat in their diet as Labs are predisposed to obesity.